Tax Management India. Com

 X X X X Extracts X X X X

-..... n its order leave no doubt that they had no objection to treating the case as of 'concessional tax perquisite' as an alternative solution.
+..... at several places in its order leave no doubt that they had no objection to treating the case as of 'concessional tax perquisite' as an alternative solution.
 The finding that hypo tax can be reduced from the salary, being salary which has not accrued cannot therefore be extended to cover 'housing contribution' and 'auto norm', without keeping in view learned Tribunal's concern regarding the impact on overall tax liability in India.
 Further, in cases before Tribunal and learned CIT(A), the only issue was deductibility of hypo tax, hosing contribution and auto norm as a permissible deduction from salary income under the IT Act.
 The AO's in those cases had perhaps added back these amounts to the salary without taking into account the corresponding effect in calculation of perquisites.
 The assessee's reliance on learned CIT(A)'s order in employer's case is therefore not correct, as the entire context and full facts are different in his own case.
 34 In assessee's case, if the 'housing contribution' and so-called 'auto norm' are reduced straightway from the gross salary, it results into a significant less tax liability inIndia.
-This shall be clear form workings in paras 4 and 5 of this order.
-Thus, the c .....
+This shall be clear form workings in paras 4 and 5 of this .....

 X X X X Extracts X X X X